BytePane

 What is Alpine.js used for?

 Alpine.js is primarily used for lightweight reactive javascript framework.
-It was created by Caleb Porzio in 2020 and follows the reactive paradigm.
+It was created by Caleb Porzio in 2020.
+It follows the reactive paradigm.

 Is Alpine.js hard to learn?